OpenCover/opencover/README.md

 > build create-release

 ### Build Server
-The OpenCover team is trying out using [Atlassian Bamboo](https://opencover.atlassian.net/builds/telemetry.action) for automated building.
+The OpenCover team is trying out using [Appveyor](http://www.appveyor.com/) for automated building.
 It runs a staged equivalent of

 > build create-release

-and stores all the information about tests, coverage and other build artefacts; you can use these builds if you want to be 'cutting' edge but support will be limited.
+and stores all the information about tests, coverage and other build artefacts; you can use these [builds](https://ci.appveyor.com/project/sawilde/opencover/build/artifacts) if you want to be 'cutting' edge but support will be limited.

 ### Coverage
 The current OpenCover coverage (found by [dogfooding](http://en.wikipedia.org/wiki/Eating_your_own_dog_food) OpenCover on its own tests) can be viewed here